igo95862/bubblejail/docs/breaking_changes.md

 GTK applications seem to crash if the dbus is present but they are unable to acquire the name.
 For example, `tranmsission-gtk` requires `com.transmissionbt.*` dbus ownership.
 This setting is controlled by  'Dbus name' (`dbus_name`) setting under common settings.

+### New build system.

+Build system was switched from `setuptools` to `meson`.
+If you are building package from AUR you can use `git pull` to get the new version of PKGBUILD adapted for meson.